Helping millions of people navigate the world of technology.

 Use Ruler in Google Docs

-Open up your Google Docs document.
+Step 1: Open your Google Docs document.
 By default, Google Docs will show a Ruler right above the document.
-If you can’t find it, go to View and select the Show ruler option from the list.

 On the left of the Ruler, you’ll find two blue markers.
 One horizontal line and an upside-down triangle.
 The horizontal line is the First Line Indent marker, while the upside-down triangle is the Left Indent marker.

 To indent the first line of a paragraph, select the paragraph you wish to indent.
-Now drag the First Line Indent marker (Horizontal bar) to its right.
+Now, drag the First Line Indent marker (Horizontal bar) to its right.
 A blue line will appear with measurement displayed at the top.
 Next, move the slider accordingly to create a First Line indent.

-Similarly, if you’re looking to indent the entire paragraph to its right, you can use the Left Indent marker.
+Similarly, if you’re looking to indent the entire paragraph to its right, use the Left Indent marker.
 Select the paragraph in question and move the Left Indent marker (upside-down triangle) to its right.

 And voila!
 Now you’ve your paragraph indented.
 Easy, right?

-Use Keyboard Shortcuts
+Keyboard Shortcuts for Normal Indents

-As we just saw, using the format tool is an effective way to precisely indent paragraphs in Google Docs.
+As we saw, using the format tool is an effective way to precisely indent paragraphs in Google Docs.

 How to Make a Hanging Indent in Google Docs on PC

 To create a hanging indent using the Ruler, select the paragraph that you want to apply a hanging indent to.
-Now drag the Left indent marker (upside-down triangle) to your right to set your paragraph indent.
+Now, drag the Left indent marker (upside-down triangle) to your right to set your paragraph indent.

-Now drag the First Line indent (horizontal bar) to your left.
+Now, drag the First Line indent (horizontal bar) to your left.
 This way, you’ll only indent the first line to its left, and the rest of the paragraph will stay put.

 Use Format Tool to Make a Hanging Indent